Axway/amplify-instant-gateway/content/en/docs/usage/GovRules/APIKey/_index.md

 POST /management/v1alpha1/virtualapis/{virtualapiName}/apikeyauthrules
 ```

-where {virtualapiName} is the name of the Virtual API you wish to configure the API Key auth rule for.
-If the following json payload is provided then an API Key Auth rule will be created.
+where {virtualapiName} is the name of the Virtual API you wish to configure the API Key authentication rule for.
+If the following json payload is provided then an API Key rule will be created.

 ```json
 {